DomNidy/DomNidy/README.md

 - make fullstack things & stuff

 ### goals:
-- do some stuff in pytorch
+- do some stuff in pytorch / rust
-- do nothing in java
+- do less in java